arananet/Unamiga_Reloaded/README.md

 ### Amstrad core:
 You can use the MINIMIG core SD, just create a new folder on the root called AMSTRAD and put all the roms.

+### Atari ST core:
+Requires custom SD card filesystem for the Atari ST core.
+Fat32 and roms required.

 ### Atari800 core:
 You can use the MINIMIG core SD, just create a new folder on the root called ATARI and put all the roms.

 ### MINIMIG:
 Requires custom SD card filesystem for the Minimig core.
-The SD card included as a gift already has the minimig required filesystem.
+The SD card included on reloaded as a gift already has the minimig required filesystem.

 ### C64 core:
 You can use the MINIMIG core SD, just create a new folder on the root called C64 and put all the prg or taps inside.